porterhq/porter/Readme.md

 The rest of the packages are mostly for demo or test purpose.
 For users interested in porter-cli,

-- porter-component may be referenced as a demo of using porter-cli to develop a browser module.
+- demo-component may be referenced as a demo of using porter-cli to develop a browser module.
-- porter-demo may be referenced as a demo of using porter-cli to develop a web application.
+- demo-cli may be referenced as a demo of using porter-cli to develop a web application.

-As of porter-app, users interested in porter the middleware may take the `app.js` in porter-app for example.
-Many options of porter the middleware, and edge cases of browser modules in NPM, are tested in porter-app.
-Pardon if you find the code within porter-app a bit messy.
+As of demo-app, users interested in porter the middleware may take the `app.js` in demo-app for example.
+Many options of porter the middleware, and edge cases of browser modules in NPM, are tested in demo-app.
+Pardon if you find the code within demo-app a bit messy.